marielle-lopez/e-shop/README.md

 - Added loading states and spinners to improve UX
 - Handled out-of-stock items
+- Allowed Carousel component to automatically change its showcase image every 8 seconds
+- Utilised React-Toastify library to add toast notifications

 One of the important features I hadn't implemented until now was loading states and spinners; they inform the user that content is yet to display on the page — an important concept in UX.

 Since I had items in the database that had quantities of 0, I had to handle these in a way to not only tell the user it was out-of-stock, but also to prevent them from adding such products to the cart.
 I did this by adding conditional rendering to the 'Add item to cart' button and NumberInput component.
 These two components would be replaced by the text 'Out of Stock' for items with quantities of 0.

+One of the quality-of-life features I wanted to add to my application was toast notifications.
+This ended up being a really simple aspect to implement, which I did by using the [React-Toastify](https://fkhadra.github.io/react-toastify/) library.
+The only time toast notifications are used are when a user clicks the 'Add to cart' button on a product page.

 ### February 3, 2024